elfhosted/elfhosted.com/docs/how-to/earn-elfpoints.md

 # What are ElfPoints?

-"ElfPoints" are our loyalty / reward currency, intended to thank our subscribers for long-term subscriptions, and to provide credit for extra apps to [streaming bundle](https://store.elfhosted.com/product-category/streaming-bundles/) subscribers.
+"ElfPoints" are our loyalty / reward currency, intended to reward our subscribers for long-term subscriptions, and to provide credit for extra apps to [streaming bundle](https://store.elfhosted.com/product-category/streaming-bundles/) subscribers.

 You "[earn](https://store.elfhosted.com/my-account/lws_woorewards/)" ElfPoints every time you spend money, or completing other promotional activities.

 ## Earn ElfPoints

-### Spending
+### Earn 20% back on every renewal

-The primary method for earning ElfPoints is simply **having** an active subscription.
-We'll credit you 20% of the value of each subscription renewal in ElfPoints, and you can then use those ElfPoints to purchase additional subscriptions using your [ElfPoints Wallet](https://store.elfhosted.com/my-account/lws_wallet/).
+With each subscription renewal, you’ll receive ElfPoints worth 20% of its value, automatically added to your [ElfPoints Wallet](https://store.elfhosted.com/my-account/lws_wallet/).
+You can then use those points to purchase a new subscription or renew an existing one.

-### Reviewing
+### Earn $5 for every review

 For every [review](/how-to/leave-a-review/) you post of a product you've purchased, we'll credit you with 500 ElfPoints (*$5 spendable credit*), up to twice per month.

-### Referring
+### Earn for every referral

 Every time you use our [pay-it-forward referral system](https://store.elfhosted.com/pay-it-forward/), you [earn ElfPoints](https://store.elfhosted.com/my-account/lws_woorewards/), when your referrees click, register, or spend.

-### Stick around
+### Earn for being awesome!

 We'll award you 1000 ElfPoints (*$10 credit*) on the anniversary of your registration.
 Happy ElfBirthday! :cake: